When are you eligible to make a claim?

 Are there any fees involved?

 The disability assessment fee is $100 for a clinic assessment and $250 for a housecall, both of which are payable to the assessor at the time of assessment.
-The full fee will be reimbursed if you are assessed to be severely disabled, and will be reimbursed with the first payout.
+The full fee will be reimbursed if you are assessed to have developed severe disability, and will be reimbursed with the first payout.
 Please visit www.aic.sg/eldershield for more information on how to make a claim.